mono/CppSharp/docs/GettingStarted.md

 premake5-linux-64 --file=scripts/LLVM.lua download_llvm # on Linux
 ```

+Alternatively, if on Windows, just double click on `<CppSharp>/build/DownloadDeps.bat`.

 After this, you should end up with one or multiple `<CppSharp>/build/scripts/llvm-<revision>-<os>-<configuration>` folders
 containing the headers and libraries for LLVM.

 If you do not end up with the folder, which can happen due to, for instance, not having 7-Zip on the path on Windows,
 then you can manually extract the .7z archives in `<CppSharp>/build/scripts` to their respective folders.

-Alternatively, if on Windows, you can just double click on `<CppSharp>/build/DownloadDeps.bat`.

 ### Building LLVM and Clang from source